ypan98/FaceReconstruction/README.md

 # FaceReconstruction

 This is work from the couse 3D Scanning and Motion Capture @TUM [IN2354].
 The goal of the project is to do facial expression transfer from one actor to another.
-For this end, a 3D parametric face model is fit (optimized) w.r.t. the input RGB-D sequences in a non-linear least squares way.
+For this end, a 3D parametric face model is fit (optimized) w.r.t. the input RGB-D sequences in a non-linear least squares way, following the approach of Justus et al. 2015.

-<br/> To see the results, check the images in papers/final_report.
+To see the results, check the images in papers/final_report.

+<strong>Authors</strong>
+1. Yimin Pan
+2. Weixiao Xia
+3. Wei Yi
+4. Xiyue Zhang

 ## Install Dependencies
 In order to install dependencies for this project please follow the following steps.